Tatyana Pozdnyakova: Marathon

+In 1996 she won the Houston Marathon but was disqualified for doping (testing positive for Ephedrine).
 In 1998, at the age of 43, she reemerged in the Chicago Marathon, finishing 5th amongst an elite field, wearing a 5 digit number.
 Normally the top runners are given single or double digit numbers.
 Thus began a new career as a road racer.
 Living in Gainesville, Florida, she ran up a lengthy string of victories on the American road racing circuit, almost always winning the Masters division but frequently winning the overall women's division.
 She returned to the Brooks Ocean State Marathon in Providence, Rhode Island several times.
 In the 2001 edition she set the W45 world record at 2:30:28.

 A day before her 47th birthday, she improved upon the record by 2 seconds at the Los Angeles Marathon.
 Then seven months later she demolished the record running her personal record 2:29:00 again in Providence.
-Also in 2002, she set the course record for the Flying Pig Marathon in Cincinnati with a time of 2:34:35.
+Also in 2002, she set the (still current) course record for the Flying Pig Marathon in Cincinnati with a time of 2:34:35.
 Then 2 days before her 48th birthday she returned to Los Angeles and ran 2:29:40 before a national television audience to take first place overall.
 Three days after her 49th birthday, she completed back to back overall wins in Los Angeles.
 And again on her 50th birthday, she ran Los Angeles in 2:31:05, which is currently pending for the W50 world record, more than 17 minutes faster than the current ratified record.